 I’ve had many memorable experiences as a nurse; one that stands out is the 1970 Diphtheria outbreak in San Antonio, Texas.
 Just an LVN at the time I was able to help our physicians identify the disease striking many of our pediatric patients.
 Diphtheria nearly eradicated in the USA was still a common sight in my native country of France so the symptoms presented by our young charges were familiar to me and I shared this with our staff physician.
 He later confirmed my suspicions and we began to treat and vaccinate the many pediatric patients that were soon admitted to our unit at Bexar County Hospital.

 Unfortunately, our greatest sorrow was when we discovered several of the children we “saved” during the first round of the epidemic, readmitted during the second round due to lack of their parents following up on the necessary booster shots.
 Some we saved and some we didn’t.

-This experience taught me that no matter if you’re nurse’s aides, a LVN or a RN your insights can be of great value to the diagnostic team.
-It also taught me that when your supervisor has faith in their team that they can delegate easily to their subordinates and that can lead the entire team exercising both their skills and knowledge to overcome even the most challenging of obstacles.
+This experience taught me that no matter if you’re a nurse’s aide, an LVN, or an RN your insights can be of great value to the diagnostic team.
+It also taught me that when your supervisor has faith in their team that they can delegate easily to their subordinates and that can lead the entire team to exercise both their skills and knowledge to overcome even the most challenging of obstacles.

 Can you describe what a typical day looks like for you or the activities you spend the most time on at work?